Bankruptcy is one of those topics that most people have a vague sense of but don't fully understand until they actually need to.

 What are the 6 types of bankruptcies?

-The six types of bankruptcy in the United States are named after the chapters of the U.S. Bankruptcy Code that govern them: Chapter 7, Chapter 9, Chapter 11, Chapter 12, Chapter 13, and Chapter 15.
+The six types of bankruptcy in the United States are named after the chapters of the U.S. Bankruptcy Code: Chapter 7, Chapter 9, Chapter 11, Chapter 12, Chapter 13, and Chapter 15.

 Let's jump in.